Create Indestructible SBC's with overlayfs--Part II--uv, flask, and systemd

 No idea.

-I have read about connecting CODECS and DACS to Raspberry Pi's, I will probably start there and design my own experimenters' boards, but for now, it's time to be inhaling no fumes.
+I have read about connecting CODECS and DACS to Raspberry Pi's, I might start there and design my own experimenters' boards; wait, there's more!
+Tons of support for what we usually do with Microcontrollers and C/C++ but instead, RPi and Python:

 See ya next time!